Santoshkasam/LiDAR-obstacle-detection/README.md

 ## Segmentation
-The point cloud is segmented to omit the ground plane for object detection.
+The point cloud is segmented to omit the ground plane for obstacle detection.
 The segmentation is performed using the following Ransac algorithm:
 1. Randomly sample three points from the cloud and Fit a plane using these three points.
 2. Calculate the distance of each point in the cloud from the plane.
 3. If the distance is smaller than the tolerance, add the Index of the point to the inliers set.